 - In the SP Metadata above, make sure you confirm the ValidUntil date is updated to a future date to avoid any issues with SSO.
 We can manually update the Validuntil date and use it for integration.

-Section 3 - Add Litmos as a Relying Party to ADFS
+Add SAP Litmos Training as a Relaying Party to ADFS

 - Open your AD FS Management tool.